Student Paper Contest

 - Get information on writing a good paper

-- Learn how to make an effective presentation of my paper
+- Learn how to make an effective presentation from your paper

 - Download the publications style guide